TobiasPSP/doneland_sources/Components/Signal Processing/Operational Amplifier/Fake OpAmps/README.md

 > Prices for components aren't *that* much different.
 What makes these distributors problematic is their shipping cost.
 Ordering small quantities is prohibitive once €20 shipping cost is added.
 That's why you should start a list, and add all the components you may want to stock.
 Maintain this list for a while until the volume of your order qualifies you for *free shipping*.
 At *Mouser*, for example, orders above €50 (€60 with included VAT) ship free.

-> Tags: OpAmp, Fake, Voltage Follower
+> Tags: OpAmp, Fake, Voltage Follower, Fake

 [Visit Page on Website](https://done.land/components/signalprocessing/operationalamplifier/fakeopamps?991347081329241500) - created 2024-08-20 - last edited 2024-08-28